 Design Your Warehouse Layout to Minimize Walking Time

 Order pickers spend up to 50% of their time traveling through the warehouse as part of the order picking process.
 To increase efficiency, we recommend designing the layout to minimize warehouse travel times.
 You can do this by:

 Defining Your Warehouse Process Flow

-Consider your warehouse operations process from receiving, putaway, and storage, to order picking, packaging, and shipping.
+Consider your warehouse operations process from receiving, putaway, and storage, packaging, and shipping.
 How is your space organized to manage the flow of inventory through those processes?
 How can you reorganize the space to make things flow better?
 How could you shorten walking paths for order pickers?